About

 Ranch Kid

-I grew up on a ranch in southern Arizona with five siblings.
-When something breaks on a ranch, there’s no one to call—you figure it out.
-That’s where I learned accountability, hard work, and what it means to solve real problems.
-Those values stuck with me through everything that came after.
+Mike grew up on a ranch in southern Arizona, one of six siblings.
+When something breaks on a ranch, there’s no one to call — you figure it out.
+That’s where he learned accountability, hard work, and what it actually takes to solve real problems.
+Those values held through everything that came after.

 The Steak Out, the family restaurant in southern Arizona that ultimately failed